PhreeMason/LeagueHelper-cli-app/README.md

 # LeagueHelper

 This gem is meant to provide League of Legends players with information on climbing the ranking ladder.
-The gem provides information on you most popular rank champions and rank stats for each in addion to popular item builds for each champ.
+The gem provides information on your most popular rank champions and rank stats for each in addion to popular item builds for each champ.

 ## Installation